 Federal and State Tax Liens

 If you owe federal taxes and fail to pay, the IRS can file a lien against all of your property.
 The federal tax lien is a powerful IRS collection tool that gives the IRS a claim against all of your current property and future property.
 The federal tax lien is a statutory lien that is created automatically when the IRS makes a tax assessment and provides notice and a demand for payment.
-Once a federal tax lien exists, the IRS will send additional notices requesting payment, threatening levies and filing a notice of federal tax lien.
+Once a federal tax lien exists, the IRS will send additional notices requesting payment, threatening levies and file a notice of federal tax lien.

 Notice of Federal Tax Lien